24. The Hospital

 The gunman had even told Dietz as much, himself.
 “It worked,” he said from his prison cell in the days after the attack.
 “You know, actually, I accomplished everything I was going for there.
 I should feel good, because I accomplished everything on a grand scale.”

-As Dr. Dietz was testifying, across the courtroom, at the defense table, he could see the shooter, locking eyes with him and silently mouthing curses.
+As Dr. Dietz was testifying to this exchange with the shooter, across the courtroom, at the defense table, he could see the shooter now, locking eyes with him and silently mouthing curses.
 The reporter for the New York Times could see it too.
 Everyone could.

 The prosecution wrapped up.
 In their view, it wasn’t even all that complicated a concept: some people are willing to do evil things for fame, and that does not make them crazy.
 It makes them evil.